An evening cooking with Rachel creating spicy Nepalese Dhal Bhat Takari and traditional Tibetan Momo.

 This workshop is a combination of demonstration and hands on cooking.

-During the evening you will be given tasters of the dishes made and at the end a main meal with specially selected organic wine or fruit juice.
+During the evening you will be given tasters of the dishes made and at the end, a main meal.
 You will be given a recipe file of all the dishes made so you can recreate them at home.

 All of it was delicious - thank you for the secrets to perfect rice!
 I loved the buzz of everything and the personal touches/stories from Lydia - it is so lovely to hear about their own experiences and their history and travels - it brings the dishes to life.